 The Digital Mammography DREAM Challenge.

-This Challenge, one of two large prize Coding4Cancer Challenges, seeks to improve the accuracy of breast cancer detection and reduce the current rate of patient callbacks.
+With generous support from the Laura and John Arnold Foundation this $1.2 million Challenge, one of two large prize Coding4Cancer Challenges, seeks to improve the accuracy of breast cancer detection and reduce the current rate of patient callbacks.

-Fall 2015 (Now Open!)
+June 15 — Late Fall 2016 (Now Open!)

-Nov 2015- May 2016 (Now Open!)
+May 15- Sept 2016 (Now OPEN!)

 Participants in the Challenge will build predictors from time-series expression data that can distinguish people who become contagious after exposure to flu and other respiratory viruses as measured by quantity of pathogen in the upper respiratory tract.

 The Cancer Moonshot is hosting a summit at Howard University, in Washington, D.C.
 In conjunction with the Summit, the Vice President is announcing a set of new public and private sector actions to drive progress toward ending cancer as we know it.
 Federal agencies have come together as part of the Cancer Moonshot Task Force and are announcing today additional investments, improved policies, and new private sector partnerships focused on catalyzing new scientific breakthroughs, unleashing the power of data, accelerating bringing new therapies to patients, strengthening prevention and diagnosis, and improving patient access and care.
 Among the initiatives announced today was the official launch of the first of the Coding4Cancer (C4C) Challenges: the Digital Mammography DREAM Challenge.
 (Read more.)